 More about Bruce Marks

-After twice appearing as guest artist with the company, Marks was invited to become the first American principal dancer of The Royal Danish Ballet., He made his debut as such in May, 1971 at the Danish Ballet and Music Festival dancing Paul Taylor’s Aureole.
-It was the first time a modern trained artist had done the work in Copenhagen and he received rave reviews.
-The next evening he danced the role of James in the 19th century Danish classic, La Sylphide, by August Bournonville and astounded with his versatility.
-Marks ended his performing career in 1976 in Denmark taking on his first artistic directorship with Ballet West in Salt Lake City, Utah.
+After twice appearing as guest artist with the company, Marks was invited to become the first American principal dancer of The Royal Danish Ballet.
+He made his debut in May, 1971 at the Danish Ballet and Music Festival, dancing Paul Taylor’s Aureole.
+It was the first time a modern-trained artist had done the piece in Copenhagen and he received rave reviews.
+The next evening, he danced the role of James in the 19th century Danish classic, La Sylphide, by August Bournonville and astounded the audience with his versatility.
+Marks ended his performing career in 1976 in Denmark, taking on his first artistic directorship with Ballet West in Salt Lake City, Utah.

 By 1976, Marks became Co-Artistic Director of Ballet West at the invitation of its founder, Willam Christensen.
 Following Christensen’s retirement in 1978, Marks was named Artistic Director.
-The company flourished under Marks’s direction, and his distinctive stamp was made with the addition of new works to the company’s repertory from Bournonville and Balanchine to the 19th century master works as well as modern dance classics.
+The company flourished under Marks’s direction, and his distinctive stamp was made with the addition of new works to the company’s repertory from Bournonville and Balanchine to the 19th-century master works as well as modern dance classics.
 Marks then assumed the position of Artistic Director of Boston Ballet.
-When he was appointed Artistic Director and CEO (combining the jobs was a first in the world of ballet), he eradicated the company’s debt which was then 50% of the budget.
-During his tenure, the Company’s annual budget and attendance tripled.
+When he was appointed Artistic Director and CEO (combining the jobs was a first in the world of ballet), he eradicated the company’s debt, which was 50% of the budget at the time.
+During his tenure, the company’s annual budget and attendance tripled.
 Under his dynamic leadership, Boston Ballet achieved international acclaim and built a reputation for performing authentic versions of the classics and for encouraging daring modern works.
 In 1991, in Boston’s South End, Marks opened a new facility that continues to be one of the country’s leading centers for dance and dance education.

 In July 1998, Marks stepped down from his post at Boston Ballet to become Artistic Director Emeritus.